ePages-de/epages-devportal/_posts/2020/2020-09-30-design-matters-2020-conference.md

 The hybrid conference was a great success and I felt only disappointed that I couldn’t be there in person.
 Networking was more challenging remotely, but possible.
 I took a lot of inspiration and practical advice with me I can use in my daily work at ePages and look forward to attending in person next year (fingers crossed!)

-_Note: Images shared with permission from the conference._